Skip to navigation Skip to content

 • Safety Net payments for outpatients with individual charges over $9,999.99

-• Stop on a cheque but BILI control line is not actioned and cheque goes stale
+• a stopped cheque where the BILI control line was not actioned, and the cheque becomes stale

-All manual EFT payment requests are prepared by Medicare Provider Services (MPS) and actioned by Accounting Operations.
+All manual EFT payment requests for patient claims are prepared by the Medicare Customer Service Delivery Support Team and actioned by Accounting Operations.

-The Process page contains information on how to request a manual EFT payment for MPS Service Officers.
+The Process page contains details on how to request a manual EFT payment.

 Same Day Delete

-Where a claim has been identified as submitted/ processed incorrectly, an adjustment can be performed/ requested on the same day as the claim was processed.
-This is limited to certain claiming channels.
+If a claim was submitted or processed incorrectly, an adjustment can be made or requested on the same day the claim was processed.
+This only applies to some claiming channels.

-See Delete electronic Medicare claims for eBusiness Service Centre for more details.
+See Delete electronic Medicare claims for Provider Tier 1 eBusiness for more details.

 Statement of benefit

-A statement of benefit provides customers with a summary of their claims and the total Medicare benefits paid.
-It can be printed in service centres or can be a system generated receipt.
-It is also confirmation of payment.
+A statement of benefit provides customers a summary of their claims and the total Medicare benefits paid.
+It can be printed at a service centre or issued as a system generated receipt.
+It also confirms payment.

-If a claimant or patient requests a duplicate statement of benefit, Service Officers must make sure the statement is issued only to the claimant or patient for that service.
+If a claimant or patient asks for a duplicate statement of benefit, the Service Officer must make sure it is only issued to the claimant or patient for that service.

-Statement of benefits for accounts/invoices processed via Simplified Billing
+Statement of benefits for accounts/invoices processed through Simplified Billing

-A duplicate statement of benefit cannot be issued to the patient if the service was billed to Medicare via the Simplified Billing channel.
+A duplicate statement of benefit cannot be issued to the patient if the service was billed to Medicare through the Simplified Billing channel.

 These statements can only be issued to the relevant health fund or billing agent that lodged the claim with Medicare.

-If a health fund or billing agent is requesting a statement of benefit see, Statement of benefit for Simplified Billing in Medicare.
+If a health fund or billing agent asks for a statement of benefit see, Statement of benefit for Simplified Billing in Medicare.

-A manual statement of benefit letter (Z2261) is manually completed by Service Officers and can be issued to customers for claims with:
+The Z2261 - Your statement of Medicare benefits letter is completed manually by the Service Officer and can be issued for claims with:

-• adjustments that cannot be actioned in mainframe or result in an overpayment
+• adjustments that cannot be actioned in Mainframe or that result in an overpayment

 • Safety Net adjustments